simulogics/prosperousuniverse-docs/content/wiki/commands-list/_index.md

 __COLIQ__
 _No possible parameter_
 Allows you to liquidate your company.
 It will be scrapped and you get to start over entirely with the same account.
 Refresh APEX after using it.
 The following cooldown times apply to the COLIQ command: The first COLIQ becomes available immediately after company creation, the second one 3 days after using the first one.
 The wait time for the third COLIQ is 21 days, and every following cooldown is 60 days long.
+If there have not been any commodity or local market trades and no contributions to planetary or corporation projects an immediate COLIQ might be possible.
 Please note that misusing the COLIQ command may result in your account being (temporarily) banned!

 __CS__
 _No possible parameter_